Tender Little Hearts Mini Tales and Equine Assisted Services

 Making friends, warming hearts, sharing smiles and spreading joy, one tender little heart at a time.

 Our programs offer comfort, joyfulness, empowerment, self-esteem, unconditional love and many other therapeutic benefits while interacting with our miniature horses and donkeys.
-We provide the qualified equine partner for adults and children with disabilities and will work with their speech therapist, counselors, OT and PT therapist.
+We can provide the qualified equine partner for adults and children with disabilities and will work with their speech therapist, counselors, OT and PT therapist.

 ®.